elliottcoops/Number-Plate-Recognition/README.md

 ## ML data processing pipeline

 The number plate of a car can be obtained by using an object detection model.
 State of the art currently is YOLO (You Only Look Once) which is a deep CNN.
+The model used for number plate extraction can be found [here](https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection) on The Hugging Face.

 A number plate can be read by extracting each character from the number plate, passing it into a character recognition CNN model and then stringing together a word.

-The model for number plate extraction can be found [here](https://huggingface.co/nickmuchi/yolos-small-finetuned-license-plate-detection) on The Hugging Face and imported using the transformers module.
+Each of these stages is explained in more detail below.

 ### Stage 1 - Plate extraction (YOLO)